realworldocaml/book/en/02-guided-tour.md

 - We needed to type `;;` in order to tell the toplevel that it should evaluate an expression.
-This is a peculiarity of the toplevel that is not required in stand-alone programs.
+This is a peculiarity of the toplevel that is not required in stand-alone programs (though it is sometimes helpful to include `;;` to improve OCaml's error reporting.)
 - After evaluating an expression, the toplevel spits out both the type of the result and the result itself.
 - Function arguments are separated by spaces, instead of by